pretix/pretix/doc/api/resources/items.rst

                                                                    ``"web"`` or ``"resellers"``.
-Defaults to ``["web"]``. available_from                          datetime                   The first date time at which this item can be bought (or ``null``). available_until                         datetime                   The last date time at which this item can be bought (or ``null``). hidden_if_available                     integer                    **DEPRECATED** The internal ID of a quota object, or ``null``.
+Defaults to ``["web"]``. available_from                          datetime                   The first date time at which this item can be bought (or ``null``). available_from_mode                     string                     If ``hide`` (the default), this item is hidden in the shop if unavailable due to the available_from setting.
+                                                                   If ``info``, the item is visible, but can't be purchased, and a note explaining the unavailability is displayed. available_until                         datetime                   The last date time at which this item can be bought (or ``null``). available_until_mode                    string                     If ``hide`` (the default), this item is hidden in the shop if unavailable due to the available_until setting.
+                                                                   If ``info``, the item is visible, but can't be purchased, and a note explaining the unavailability is displayed. hidden_if_available                     integer                    **DEPRECATED** The internal ID of a quota object, or ``null``.
 If set, this item won't be shown publicly as long as this quota is available.